AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 ## Problem: coincident overlap

-In the official release of GHC, it is permitted to write something like this (see [manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/type-families.html#type-family-overlap)):
+In the official release of GHC, it is permitted to write something like this (see [manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/type-families.html#type-family-overlap)), and the extensive discussion on [\#4259](https://gitlab.haskell.org//ghc/ghc/issues/4259):

 ```wiki
 type instance F Int = Int